 One of Pennsylvania’s hidden gems is Philadelphia’s Magic Gardens.
-Located in the South Street neighborhood, the gardens consist of a folk art center, gallery space and a nonprofit organization showcasing the works of artist, Isaiah Zagar.
+Located in the South Street neighborhood, the gardens consist of a folk art center, gallery space, and a nonprofit organization showcasing the works of the artist, Isaiah Zagar.

 After moving to the area with his wife Julia, the couple purchased and renovated buildings, adding beautiful mosaics on both public and private walls.
 The artist’s largest public mosaic installation, Zagar devoted himself to glamorizing the neighborhood in the late 1960s.

 The first major project the couple took on was Julia’s folk art store, located at 402 South Street.
 In 1994, Zagar started working on the Magic Gardens – he spent the next fourteen years sculpting multi-layered walls.
 The installation pays tribute to Zagar’s influences and tells stories of the artist’s life experiences.